Here we go again…

 Yes, I know better.
 Yes I should have eased into it.
 Yes, I should have started off slow.

 But I didn’t, I hurt myself, and it took more almost eight months for that pain to go away.
 This time I’m getting back to it with a smarter approach.
 I’m doing what works best for me and for where I am at:

 - I am doing all of the workouts EXCEPT for the Ab Intervals.
-In a few weeks, I’ll add the Ab Intervals workout back in, but need to ease back into making exercise part of my daily routine.
+Maybe in a few weeks, I’ll add the Ab Intervals workout back in, but need to ease back into making exercise part of my daily routine.

 - I am not doing double workout Fridays.
-At this stage in the game, getting through one T25 workout without doing the modified version of any exercises is my goal.
-When I can do that, then we’ll talk about double workouts.
+At this stage in the game, getting through one T25 workout without doing a modified version of the modified version of any exercises is my goal.
+When I can do that, then I’ll consider double workouts.

 - I’m working out seven days a week.
-T25 includes Saturday as a rest day, but because I’m not doing double workouts on Friday, I’m adding a Saturday workout.
+T25 includes Saturday as a rest day, but because I’m not doing double workouts on Friday, moving that workout to Saturday.